daeuniverse/dae-installer/README.md

 # dae-installer
-dae's install script, written in bash and buggy brain (:
+dae's install script, you can use it to eat dae! 😊

 ## Usage